sgtsmall/VK2BV_Direwolf/README.md

 *   **OR now you can use a standard RTL-SDR type dongle to make a simple iGate.**

->  * Note for these projects I used to recommend a SoundBlaster Play USB (original) I haven't tried the Soundblaster Play 2 yet but I expect it to work, now there are sufficient drivers around for most of the cheap USB sound dongles that used to be a problem
+>  * Note: for these projects I used to recommend a SoundBlaster Play USB (original) I haven't tried the Soundblaster Play 2 yet but I expect it to work, now there are sufficient drivers around for most of the cheap USB sound dongles that used to be a problem
 > *  I have also had success with some early Logitech Headset USB adapters.

 *   My common setup with this is a Raspi B+ with the soundcard and